Reporting Misconduct or Fraud

 FTC employees have an obligation to promptly report misconduct, fraud, waste, abuse, or mismanagement to the OIG.
 In addition, FTC employees have a duty to cooperate in audits and investigations conducted by the OIG and to respond to questions posed by an OIG investigator upon being informed that their responses will not be used to incriminate them in a criminal proceeding.

-OIG contact information to report fraud, waste, abuse or mismanagement by FTC employees, contractor, or programs:
+OIG contact information to report fraud, waste, abuse or mismanagement by FTC employees, contractors, or programs:

 OIG Hotline: (202) 326-2800